yuriikozar/football-manager/README.md

       ![img_1.png](img_1.png)
 - DataBase injection happens in config/DataFiller class.
 You can create some custom teams and players there
+- You can use H2-DB to work with Data Base, url = `http://localhost:8080/h2-console/`
+, `passord = 'password'`, see application.properties
 ### Available endpoints:

 - `http://localhost:8080/transfers/` - transfer operation, post mapping